akullpp/awesome-java/README.md

 - [MapDB](http://www.mapdb.org) - Embedded database engine that provides concurrent collections backed on disk or in off-heap memory.
 - [MariaDB4j](https://github.com/vorburger/MariaDB4j) - Launcher for MariaDB that requires no installation or external dependencies.
 - [Modality](https://github.com/arkanovicz/modality) - Lightweight ORM with database reverse engineering features.
+- [Neo4j](https://neo4j.com) - Neo4j is a high performance graph store with all the features expected of a mature and robust database.
 - [OpenDJ](https://github.com/OpenIdentityPlatform/OpenDJ) - LDAPv3 compliant directory service, developed for the Java platform, providing a high performance, highly available, and secure store for the identities.
 - [Querydsl](http://www.querydsl.com) - Typesafe unified queries.
 - [QueryStream](https://github.com/querystream/querystream) - Build JPA Criteria queries using a Stream-like API.